 A spiral staircase’s height will define several factors of the design.
 Obviously, this is the most important measurement for safety reasons.
 You want to ensure that your stair’s top platform will be even with the floor.
 This measurement will also determine the amount of individual steps.
 To find this, they divide your stair’s total height by the riser height, or space between each step.

-A spiral staircase’s diameter can be simply defined as the width of the stair.
+Because they are round stairs, a spiral staircase’s diameter can be simply defined as the width of the stair.
 This is an important factor of the design because it will determine whether or not your staircase fits into your space.
 The smallest diameter Salter Spiral Stair offers is a 3’6” diameter which then increases in 6” intervals, i.e.: 3’6”, 4’, 4’6”, 5’, and so on.
 This compact design is perfect for fitting into a small corner or a hard to reach loft.
 While spiral staircases can be grand and fill entrance halls, they can also be a great alternative to ladders and other unstable stairs.
 The minimum diameter needed to meet building code is 5’.

 There are three different types of spiral staircases that are typically used for indoor applications: Classic Steel, Forged Iron, and All Wood.
 While they are all equally beautiful and structurally sound, they also have their own unique elements to the design.